akostrik/stage_telegram_python/README.md

 ## Version 2.0
 Gpt-4 improved the quality of the analysis by characteristics, though extraction of affirmations via Extraction via Gpt-3, as well as via Gpt-4 without examples attached to the prompt, didn't work correctly.

-The comparaison of paires of messages directly via OpenAI (instead of extracting the principal information in the form of affirmations) demands O(N<sup>2</sup>) operations and proved to be too long (see [log example](https://github.com/akostrik/stage_telegram/blob/main/server1/log/log_2023_09_28_18h08%20ERROR%20LIMITE%20GPT4.txt)).
+The comparaison of paires of messages directly via OpenAI (instead of extracting the principal information in the form of affirmations) demands O(N<sup>2</sup>) operations and proved to be too long.

 The analysis of a series of messages, instead of analyzing messages one by one, was tested, though it did not prove acceptable results.